Zir0-93/zir0-93.github.io/_posts/2016-09-08-Gaining_Clarity_Series_Junit5.md

 ## A Concrete Example, The Jupiter Test Engine
 If you've come this far, you've probably realized why Junit-5's architecture makes developing extensions for Junit much easier.
-Junit5 now supports a model where multiple Test Engines (not just Junit-5), each complete with their own implementations of executing tests, exist under a common Launcher.
-We mentioned earlier that Junit Platform Launcher is responsible for providing  the API's external tools will use.
-Therefore, all the Test Engine implementations found at runtime discovered by the
+Junit-5 now supports a model where multiple Test Engines (not just Junit-5), each complete with their own implementations of executing tests, exist under a common Launcher.
+Because they all dynamically plug into the same Launcher infrastructure, IDE's and build tools that support the Junit Platform will be able to run these Test Engines through a single, uniform API.
+In fact, new Test Engine implementations can be supported by such tools without requiring any changes on the tooling side!

-Junit Platform Launcher can
-be accessed using the same APIs!
-As in the diagram below, Junit5 provides its own Test Engine implementation, called Jupiter, which as you would expect  is responsible for discovering and executing tests written using Junit-5's [brand new APIs](http://junit.org/junit5/docs/current/user-guide/#writing-tests-dynamic-tests).
+Junit-5 introdued its own Test Engine implementation (diagrammed below) which as you would expect  is responsible for discovering and executing tests written using Junit-5's [brand new APIs](http://junit.org/junit5/docs/current/user-guide/#writing-tests-dynamic-tests).
 The Vintage Test Engine was another Test Engine implementation created in Junit-5 to executing tests written in Junit-4 and Junit-3 by the Junit Platform.

 ```
 ![Clarity Views Diagram](http://clarityviews.com/embed/junit-team/junit5/master/diagram/junit5-master/junit-jupiter-engine/src/main/java/org/junit/jupiter/engine/JupiterTestEngine.java)